North Yorkshire cross-border crime crackdown launched

 North Yorkshire Police said 30% of those it arrested came from elsewhere.

-Temporary Assistant Chief Constable Iain Spittal said the operation would cause "major disruption" to cross-border criminals.'Drive them out'
+Temporary Assistant Chief Constable Iain Spittal said the operation would cause "major disruption" to cross-border criminals.

 Mr Spittal said the force was "determined" to identify and stop criminals travelling into the county to commit crime.